recski/brise-plandok/brise_plandok/annotation_process/README.md

 ./scripts/TEST_text_to_jsonl.sh 7181 7272 7408 7443 7531 7545 7702 7774 7799 8159
 ```

-The generated files can be found in `brise_plandok/annotation_process/example/json`.
+The generated files can be found in the [json](./example/json) folder.

 ## Generate attributes with rule-based system